partrita/DataAnalysis-w-AI-course/week06/assets/api-use.md

 ## Why APIs?

-Previously, we manually examined a sample of just 20 texts and tried using a LLM for sentiment analysis.
+Previously, we manually examined a sample of just 20 texts and tried using an LLM for sentiment analysis.
 How long did this take you?
 Would it still be doable if there were 75 texts?
 Likely, yes.
 However, imagine you have **10,000** texts to analyze for sentiment.
 Analyzing 10,000 texts one by one (or copying them into a tool manually) would be nearly impossible – it would take endless hours and be prone to error.
 We need a way to **automate and scale** the process.
 This is where **APIs** come in.
 By leveraging an API, we can send those thousands of texts to a powerful external service that analyzes sentiment and returns results in seconds.
 A nice recent example of this in economics research is [a recent working paper](./American%20Life%20Histories%20by%20Lagakos%2C%20Michalopoulos%2C%20and%20Voth.pdf) that used as data over 1,400 American life narratives from the 1930s to uncover common themes about what it means to live a meaningful life.

 ## What is an API?